UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_19.md

 ---

-Two new function we haven’t discussed but is quite similar to `.upper()` and `.lower()` is`.capitalize()` which capitalizes the first word of the
+A new function we haven’t discussed but is quite similar to `.upper()` and `.lower()` is`.capitalize()` which capitalizes the first word of the
 string: